-- Hearing on Decision: If you do not agree with the decision on your student's application or the process used to prove income eligibility, you may talk with Michael Vetter, the fair hearing official.
+- Hearing on Decision: If you do not agree with the decision on your student's application or the process used to prove income eligibility, you may talk with Charity Ralls, the fair hearing official.
 You have the right to a fair hearing which may be arranged by calling or writing Laurie Bishop, Nutrition Services, 18640 NW Walker RD, St. 1400, Beaverton, OR 97006, Telephone 503.356.3957.

 - Reapplying for Benefits: You may apply for benefits any time during the school year.
 If you should have a decrease in household income, an increase in household size, or become unemployed, or receive basic food, FDPIR or TANF, you may be eligible for benefits and may fill out an application at that time.

 - Meal benefits eligibility letter: If you applied through schoolcafe.com, your letter will be in the schoolcafe.com dashboard, under eligibility benefits.
 You can also request a letter at 503.356.3957.

 If your student qualifies for free or reduced price meals, discounted or free school services may also be available.
 Ask your schoolfor more information about benefits available at your school.
 Benefits vary from school to school.
 Please fill out the Permission to Share Form so we can share your information with other school programs.
 Benefits may include: